-The music of icon Tina Turner will grace Broadway this year, as it was recently announced that “Tina – The Tina Turner Musical” will make its Broadway debut in the fall.
+The music of icon Tina Turner will grace Broadway this year at the Lunt-Fontanne Theatre, with previews set for October 12, and opening night set for November 7.
+“Tina – The Tina Turner Musical” will make its Broadway debut in the fall.
 The musical traces the music icon’s life from small-town Tennessee to worldwide fame.
-The show will be at the Lunt-Fontanne Theatre, with previews set for October 12, and opening night set for November 7.
+Face value tickets are available via Ticketmaster for most shows, although, the majority of orchestra seats are sold out on Ticketmaster.

-The sho opened in London's West End in April, and the New York Times gave it a good, if not glowing review.
+The show opened in London's West End in April, and the New York Times gave it a good, if not glowing, review.

 "The director Phyllida Lloyd and a creative team that includes many of Ms. Lloyd’s colleagues from the ABBA-scored musical smash “Mamma Mia!” have folded Ms. Turner’s formidable songbook into a briskly efficient, if often formulaic, survey of her life — or, at least, a sizable chunk of it," wrote critic Matt Wolff in April.